|

 cyst in his side.
 He was operated on in St. Thomas' on 21 December 1909.

-goals, Warren sustained a knee injury that he
+After returning to action, Warren then sustained a knee injury in what

 "the merit of their victory enhanced the fact that Warren was a passenger